intel/beignet/README.md

 C++ simulator
 -------------

-The compiler is able to produce c++ file that simulate the behaviour of the kernel.
+The compiler is able to produce c++ file that simulate the behavior of the kernel.
 The idea is mostly to be able to gather statistics about how the kernel can run (SIMD occupancy, bank conflicts in shared local memory or cache hit/miss rates).
-Basically, the compiler generates a c++ file from the LLVM file (with some extra steps detailled in the OpenCL compiler documentation).
+Basically, the compiler generates a c++ file from the LLVM file (with some extra steps detailed in the OpenCL compiler documentation).
 Then, GCC (or ICC) is directly called to generate a shared object.

 The run-time is actually able to run the simulation code directly.
 To enable it